TedManders/speaker-identification/README.md

 Find our task report in .pdf format and code in .py format on this page, to read more about the approach in detail.

 ## Approach
 A Convolutional Neural Network (CNN) was used with WAVE sound files converted to Mel-frequency cepstrum (MFCC) as input.
+The Python code for the CNN model was based on a model by Doshi (2021).

 ## Dataset
 The data folder contains a training folder with 30.000 samples and a test folder with 10.000 samples.
 A separate JSON file with 30.000 ID's and corresponding labels was available for the training data.